Jehuu Caulcrick: New York Jets

-After going undrafted in the 2008 NFL Draft, Caulcrick was signed as a free agent by the New York Jets.
-He was waived during final cuts on August 30, 2008 and subsequently re-signed to the team's practice squad.
-On December 23, 2008, he was waived from the practice squad.
-On December 26, 2008, he was re-signed to the practice squad, only to be waived again a day later.
+After going undrafted in the 2008 NFL draft, Caulcrick was signed as a free agent by the New York Jets.
+He was waived during final cuts on 30 August 2008 and subsequently re-signed to the team's practice squad.
+On 23 December 2008, he was waived from the practice squad.
+On 26 December 2008, he was re-signed to the practice squad, only to be waived again a day later.

 Caulcrick was then re-signed to a future contract following the end of the 2008 season.
-He was released during final cuts on September 5, 2009 and re-signed to the practice squad a day later.
+He was released during final cuts on 5 September 2009 and re-signed to the practice squad a day later.
 However, Caulcrick was again released when the team re-signed Danny Woodhead to the practice squad.

 Tampa Bay Buccaneers

-Caulcrick was signed to the Tampa Bay Buccaneers' practice squad on December 29, 2009.
+Caulcrick was signed to the Tampa Bay Buccaneers' practice squad on 29 December 2009.

 San Francisco 49ers

-After his contract with the Buccaneers expired at season's end, Caulcrick was signed to a future contract by the San Francisco 49ers on January 12, 2010.
+After his contract with the Buccaneers expired at season's end, Caulcrick was signed to a future contract by the San Francisco 49ers on 12 January 2010.

-Caulcrick spent the first few weeks of the 2010 NFL season on the 49ers' practice squad before being released on October 12.
+Caulcrick spent the first few weeks of the 2010 NFL season on the 49ers' practice squad before being released on 12 October.

-On October 20, the 49ers re-signed Caulcrick to the practice squad.
+On 20 October, the 49ers re-signed Caulcrick to the practice squad.

 Buffalo Bills

-On November 20, 2010, the Buffalo Bills called Caulcrick up from the practice squad.
+On 20 November 2010, the Buffalo Bills called Caulcrick up from the practice squad.
 For him to make the 53 man roster, the Bills released WR Paul Hubbard.
 Caulcrick was the second fullback on the Bills roster, along with veteran Corey McIntyre.
-On September 3, 2011, he was cut by the Bills.
+On 3 September 2011, he was cut by the Bills.

 Post-playing career

 After his time with the Bills, Caulcrick retired from professional football.
-Caulcrick, who still resides in Western New York, spent the 2012 season as an assistant coach for the Westfield/Brocton High Schools high school football team.
+Caulcrick, now resides in Warren, Michigan and works as an executive for Crossfire, which is a recruiting firm in southeast Michigan.
+He spent the 2012 season as an assistant coach for the Westfield/Brocton High Schools high school football team.
 He became head coach of Southwestern Central High School's football team prior to the 2015 season, serving in that position for 4¾ seasons until he accepted a position with the NFL, working to test the safety of player equipment, in October 2019.
 The position requires him to relocate to Detroit, Michigan.
 Caulcrick's overall record at Southwestern was 31–11.

+As of 2023, Caulcrick works as a sideline reporter for the Michigan State Spartans football broadcasts and as color commentator for the modern Michigan Panthers of the USFL, both on WJR.